 The Recorder uses the control window to perform background operations in a separate process from the interactions with the browser.
 The results of those operations are passed back to the browser.

 In the Code field, enter your dynamic date code.

-If you use Dynatrace Synthetic Monitoring Date functions, begin the code block with the following declaration:
+If you use Synthetic Classic date functions, begin the code block with the following declaration: